anddavbau/rubik-cube/README.md

 ````bash
 bash Compile.sh
 ````
-After that, an '.out' will be created, then you need to run.
+After that, an `.out` will be created, then you need to run on the root of the project.
 ````bash
 ./Test.out
 ````